Strait of Sicily

+Due to its historical importance and strategic location at the exact center of the sea, the strait earned its title as the Crossroads of the Mediterranean.

 Flows

 Deep currents in the strait flow from east to west, and the current nearer the surface travels from west to east.
 This unusual water flow is of interest to oceanographers.

-Within the Central Mediterranean sea it is one of the topographically complex regions.
+Within the Central Mediterranean Sea it is one of the topographically complex regions.
 With a length of 600 km it connects the Eastern and Western Mediterranean basins.
 The strait is delimited by two systems; at the eastern side it is connected with the Ionian Sea, south of the Malta Bank with a sill of 560 m deep, and, on the western side, two passages connect the strait with the Western Mediterranean basin.
 The passage or channel more closely to Sicily is narrow and around 430 m deep while the channel at the side of Tunisia is broader and shallower with a maximum depth of 365 m.
 Due to this particular bathymetry with two different channels, the strait is called a "two-sill strait".

-In the central region the strait is around 50 km to 100 km wide and 700 m to 900 m deep, but some parts consist of trenches of even 1800 m deep.
+In the central region the strait is around 50 km to 100 km wide and 700 m to 900 m deep, but some parts consist of trenches of even 1,800 m deep.